Vaihingen (Enz) station: Transport links

 The original concept was to have six to eight D-Zug express services on the Karlsruhe–Stuttgart route per day as well as an equal number of express services between the Frankfurt Rhine-Main region and Munich.
 InterCity-stops were not planned.
 In regional transport, the higher capacity of the new line would be used to add additional regional services if needed.
-With the connection between the new and old line, it was also possible to establish connections wuth Karlsruhe (towards Basel) and Stuttgart (towards Munich) that were previously not possible.
+With the connection between the new and old line, it was also possible to establish connections with Karlsruhe (towards Basel) and Stuttgart (towards Munich) that were previously not possible.

 The station also serves as an overtaking facility.
 These were arranged at a distance of about 25 kilometres apart along the new line that was put into operation in 1991.
 As the originally planned mixed traffic of passenger and freight trains has not been realised, this facility is little used.

 History

 Planning

 A major reason for building the station was to promote the urban development of the city of Vaihingen and it was envisaged that the core city would merge with the village of Kleinglattbach.